 To shift out of neutral

-- Pull the neutral interlock trigger up (if equipped). - (2) Move the control lever firmly and crisply forward (for forward gear) or backward (for reverse gear) 22.5° (a detent can be felt).
+- (1) Pull the neutral interlock trigger up (if equipped). - (2) Move the remote control lever to the forward position or reverse position 22.5° (a detent can be felt).

 To shift from in gear (forward/reverse) to neutral